Close

 Here are some ways to keep your cat comfortable and on track during recovery:

-- Keep their environment calm and quiet: Rest is essential for healing, so make sure your cat has a comfy bed and a peaceful area to relax without interruptions.
-Limit loud noises, visitors, or changes in their routine during recovery.
+• Keep their environment calm and quiet: Rest is essential for healing, so make sure your cat has a comfy bed and a peaceful area to relax.

-- Stick to the prescribed diet: Special urinary care diets are often a key part of treatment.
-Avoid switching foods or offering treats that might interfere with the benefits of the diet.
+• Stick to the prescribed diet: Special urinary care diets are often key to treatment.
+Avoid switching foods or offering treats that might interfere.

-- Clean the litter box more frequently: A clean litter box encourages your cat to use it regularly and reduces the chance of further irritation or infection.
+• Clean the litter box more frequently: A clean litter box encourages use and reduces irritation.
 Scoop daily and change the litter as needed.

-- Minimize sources of stress: Cats with urinary issues often respond poorly to stress.
-Keep their routine consistent, avoid introducing new pets, and use calming aids like pheromone diffusers if needed.
+• Minimize sources of stress: Keep your cat’s routine consistent and use calming aids if needed.

 Is blood in cat urine always an emergency?